Candidates

 Healthcare Innovations

-In healthcare, multimodal AI supports predictive analytics by combining patient data with medical images and imaging results, enhancing diagnostic accuracy.
+AI in healthcare supports predictive analytics by combining patient data with medical images and imaging results, enhancing diagnostic accuracy.
 This integration enables personalized treatment plans, improving patient outcomes.

 Security and Surveillance